25 Colleges and Universities Ranked by Their OpenCourseWare

 University of Washington

 This university's educational outreach department is home to Open UW, which offers just over 10 free courses online.
 Courses cover topics like mythology, public speaking and project management.
 Other courses are available in computer science topics.
 The University of Washington was the 52nd best national university in 2014, according to U.S. News.
-It was also ranked among the top 20 public schools by that publication.

 New York University